- Acne is a skin condition in which pores become clogged by dead skin cells, oil and bacteria

 For some people, pimples on the chin are an occasional nuisance.
 For others, they may be a sign of hormonal imbalance and may appear concurrently with other symptoms.

-Treat mild forms of acne on the chin with over the counter products containing active ingredients such as salicylic acid, benzoyl peroxide or adapalene.
+Treat mild forms of acne on the chin with OTC products containing active ingredients such as salicylic acid, benzoyl peroxide or adapalene.

 More severe acne—especially chronic breakouts due to hormones—can be treated with prescription medication such as isotretinoin, spironolactone or combined oral contraceptives.

-Natural remedies can help clear up acne and prevent further breakouts, although they are not always as effective as commercial products.
+For mild cases of chin acne that are not hormonal, natural remedies can help clear up acne and prevent further breakouts.
 Consider using tea tree oil, witch hazel and clay masks to dry out excess sebum and help stop your chin acne from recurring.

 - Dawid-Pać R. (2013).
 Medicinal plants used in treatment of inflammatory skin diseases.
 Postepy dermatologii i alergologii, 30(3), 170–177. doi:10.5114/pdia.2013.35620